Skip to content

 The MRI lesions of ADEM typically appear to be of similar age, but their evolution may lag behind the clinical presentation.
 Serial MRI imaging 3 to 12 months following the initial ADEM diagnosis shows improvement and often complete resolution of T2 abnormalities.

-Although ADEM and multiple sclerosis (MS) can have similar phenotypes, there are some features that can help differentiate between the two.
+Although ADEM and multiple sclerosis (MS) can have similar phenotypes, some features can help differentiate between the two.

 The differences between ADEM and MS